MeetP4/Veeam_Meet_Panchal/README.md

 * LOG_PATH: path of the log file in your system.
 * SYNC_PERIOD: time period in seconds, after which the program would run the synchronization procedure again.

-In order to abort the procedure, Keyboard Interrupt should be enough.
+In order to abort the process, Keyboard Interrupt is required.

 # Python Libraries Required:
 * os